esphome/esphome-docs/components/sml.rst

 ------------

-- **on_data** (*Optional*, :ref:`Automation <automation>`): An automation to perform when a valid SML message is received.
+- **on_data** (*Optional*, :ref:`Automation <automation>`): An automation to perform when a SML message is received.
 See :ref:`sml-on-data`.

 .. _sml-on-data: